Concordium/concordium.github.io/source/mainnet/smart-contracts/general/contract-instances.rst

 ------------

-Only the smart contract itself can trigger an upgrade of its module, meaning that smart contracts are immutable, when they do not contain any code for triggering an upgrade.
+Only the smart contract itself can trigger an upgrade of its module, meaning that smart contracts are immutable when they do not contain any code for triggering an upgrade.

 .. warning::